fox-incubating/default/README.md

 ## TODO

 - 'get' subcommand
-- use fox-default when using fuzzer / filter (dmenu vs rofi -dmenu, etc.)
+- use choose when using fuzzer / filter (dmenu vs rofi -dmenu, etc.)
 - application categories standardizable?
 - new command
+- sourcing pre-exec does does output on --verbose flag (or another)